HKT48

 HKT48 (read "H.K.T.
 Forty-eight") is a Japanese idol group produced by Yasushi Akimoto.
-HKT48 is named after the Hakata-ku, Fukuoka city of Fukuoka Prefecture, where Akimoto originally intended to base the group.
+HKT48 is named after the Hakata-ku ward of Fukuoka, where Akimoto originally intended to base the group.
 The group currently performs at City Bank HKT48 Theater in Fukuoka and has sold nearly 4 million copies of CDs in Japan.

 History

 Plans for a group entitled HKT48 were first revealed by AKB48 producer Yasushi Akimoto on November 19, 2008.
-HKT48 was officially announced on May 1, 2011 at an AKB48 handshake event.
+HKT48 was officially announced on May 1, 2011, at an AKB48 handshake event.
 The group was the fourth AKB48 sister group to be launched, after the groups SKE48, SDN48 and NMB48.
 While the group took its name from its proposed base location of Hakata-ku, Fukuoka, HKT48 was eventually based at a theater in the Hawks Town Mall in neighboring Chūō-ku, Fukuoka.
 This location is next to the Fukuoka Yahoo!
 Japan Dome.
 In addition, it was announced that the group would be accepting applications from girls aged between 11 and 22.
 The first round of the first HKT48 audition took place from May 31, 2011, and successful applicants took part in the second round of auditions, consisting of a singing and dancing test, in the first half of July 2011.
 The final auditions were held at Hilton Fukuoka Sea Hawk Hotel on July 10 and 24 candidates successfully passed the final.

-After undergoing dance and vocal lessons, HKT48's 21 first-generation members were first revealed at an AKB48 handshake event on October 23, 2011 at Seibu Dome.
+After undergoing dance and vocal lessons, HKT48's 21 first-generation members were first revealed at an AKB48 handshake event on October 23, 2011, at Seibu Dome.
 Of these 21 members, 17 were junior high school students or below, and two were elementary-school students.
 The youngest member of the group, Natsumi Tanaka, was born in 2000, and was 11 years old at the time of the announcement.
 She said that "joining AKB48 is my ambition since I was 5 years old, so it feels like a dream to be in this group."
 The oldest member was Yūko Sugamoto, who was 17 years old at the time of the announcement.